Custom models

 pre_spike_syn_code="addToPostDelay(inc, delay);"

+where, variable is a per-synapse variable; postVar is either a postsynaptic variable or postsynaptic variable reference; and delay is some sort of integer expression.
 When using dendritic delays, the maximum dendritic delay for a synapse populations must be specified via the SynapseGroup.max_dendritic_delay_timesteps property.
 One can also define synaptic effects that occur in the reverse direction, i.e. terms that are added to a target variable in the _presynaptic_ neuron using the addToPre(inc) function.
 For example,

 pre_spike_syn_code="addToPre(inc * V_post);"